Travers Vale: Film career

 Vale began his career as a film director with the New Jersey based Champion Film Company; directing that company's very first film Abernathy Kids to the Rescue (1910).
 A few years later he went to work as a director for the newly formed Pilot Films Corporation in Yonkers, New York, directing that company's first film, The Blacksmith's Story (1913).
 That same year he adapted Dion Boucicault's 1857 play The Streets of New York into a film for Pilot, and made the Western The Abandoned Well.
-In 1914 he made the first film adaptation of Charles Dickens's Martin Chuzzlewitt for the Biograph Company; a work which is extant within the archives of the George Eastman Museum.
+In 1914 he made the first film adaptation of Charles Dickens's Martin Chuzzlewit for the Biograph Company; a work which is extant within the archives of the George Eastman Museum.
 The following year he made another film adapted from a novel for Biograph, Père Goriot, after the 1835 novel by Honoré de Balzac.

 In 1916 Vale made a few films with Peerless Pictures Studios in New Jersey, and then joined the roster of another New Jersey film company that same year, the World Film Company.
 He remained active making numerous films for World through 1920.
 In 1921 he established his own film production company in New York City, Travers Vale Productions, which made the film A Pasteboard Crown (1922).
 After this, Vale moved with his family to California to join the roster of directors at Rayart Pictures where he made the film The Street of Tears (1924).
 For Independent Pictures he wrote the screenplay for the 1925 Western Barriers of the Law.
 He served once again as director for his final film, Western Pluck (1926), which was made by Universal Pictures.

-Travers Vale died in Hollywood, California on 10 January 1927.
+In April 1920, Vale was married to Emmy Barbier at a dinner-dance held by the Motion Picture Directors Association.
+He died in Hollywood on 10 January 1927.